ayeejoeey/Bike-Share-Membership-Analysis/README.md

 The director of marketing believes that maximizing the number of annual members will be key to future growth.
 Rather than creating a marketing campaign that targets all-new customers, she believes there is a very good chance to convert casual riders into members.

-Business objective will be to design marketing strategies aimed at converting casual riders into annual members.
+The business objective will be to design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 The marketing director and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

 ## Guided Questions